John Flowers (politician)

-John Frederick Flowers (born 14 January 1954), an Australian politician, was a member of the New South Wales Legislative Assembly representing Rockdale for the Liberal Party from 2011 to 2015.
+John Frederick Flowers (14 January 1954 – 12 April 2024) was an Australian politician.
+He was a member of the New South Wales Legislative Assembly representing Rockdale for the Liberal Party from 2011 to 2015.

 Early years and background

 Flowers was a teacher at Belmore Boys' High School for over 20 years.
 He served as a Councillor on Kogarah Council between 1999 until 2004, and then Rockdale Council since 2004, where he served as Deputy Mayor and then Mayor.

 Political career

 In 2011, Flowers contested the normally safe Labor seat of Rockdale in the St George-Kogarah district.
 He was elected with 53.6 per cent of the two-party vote.
 Flowers' main opponent was Steve Kamper, representing Labor.
 Frank Sartor who was the previous Labor sitting member had earlier announced his retirement from politics after holding the seat for 8 years.